 - Higher education institutions have the capacity to be central actors in development by conducting and applying research, delivering quality education, and engaging with communities.

-Read the New PolicyUSAID Education Policy
+Read the PolicyUSAID Education Policy

 The Education Policy is accompanied by Program Cycle Implementation and Operational Guidance that provides information on operational aspects of the policy, including key considerations throughout the program cycle, Agency-level monitoring and reporting, budget and funding parameters, and other areas.
 This guidance assists Missions in practically applying the principles and achieving the priorities outlined in the USAID Education Policy.

-In addition, there are an array of Good Practice Documents that provide in-depth information on technical topics.
+Check out the array of Good Practice Documents that provide in-depth information on technical topics.
 Start by browsing this list of tools and good practice documents, sorted by only those developed or funded by USAID.
 Or, for an even shorter list, we recommend starting with any of the following synthesis blogs on foundational topics:

 - What to Consider When Designing a Youth Workforce Development Activity